vrurg/vrurg.github.io/_arfb-publication/04-defining-raku.md

 notation.
 Correspondigly `OUTER::OUTER::` would return the symbol table of the scope two steps away from the current one!

-We're know ready for a discovery!
+We're now ready for a discovery!
 Let's find out what's the above mentioned "oops" is all about.
 For this we start with  a one-liner: `use v6.d; say OUTER::OUTER::.keys`.
 It can be tried directly from your shell command line: